Saco-de-patatas/CH32X0035-PDM/README.md

 The equivalent analog level is rebuilt by using an integrator, but it can be done as simple as a passive low pass filter consisting in a RC network.
 Thus, the result is an analog level that represents the DC average level at the pulse and is directly proporcional to Ton/(Ton+Toff) also known as Duty Cycle.
 We remember that every pulse period is divided in N time slots.
-If this N is a power of 2, you get a resolution in bits of Log2(N).
+If this N is a power of 2, you get a bit resolution of Log2(N).

-Really, as long as the "Ton" slots are present in a whole pulse, no matter where they are located, you can rebuild the equivalent analog signial.
+Really, as long as the "Ton" slots are present in a whole pulse, no matter where they are located, you can rebuild the equivalent analog signal.
 Hence if we distribute evenly those Ton slots by interleaving with the Toff slots, you can use the same integrator filter but you get some advantages...
-Because the input signal is more frequently changing, the filter can effectively remove out those changes more easily, yielding to a better output analog signal or the need of a much lesser complex filtering (this is important when amplyfing in power the pulsed signal because we are dealing with very low impedances, so the integrator filters must be done with huge inductances and capacitances...
+Because the input signal is more frequently changing, the filter can effectively remove out those changes more easily, yielding to a better analog output signal or the need of a much lesser complex filtering (this is important when power amplyfing the pulsed signal because we are dealing with very low impedances, so the integrator filters must be done with huge inductances and capacitances...)
 Here is where PDM comes into play.

 ![PWM](Pictures/PDM.png)

-PDM is often used in Sigma-Delta modulators that are often used as Analog to Digital Converters, in these, a comparator that serves as 1-bit ADC creates a clocked signal that, once integrated into an analog reference and substracted (delta), generates an error signal for the next comparation.
-Then the 1 bit stream is used for a Capture Channel in order to count the number of pulses in a certain period, decimating a 1 bit high frequency signal into a lower bitrate but more with more bit-depth.
+PDM is often used in Sigma-Delta modulators that are used as Analog to Digital Converters, in these, a comparator that serves as 1-bit ADC creates a clocked signal that, once integrated into an analog reference and substracted (delta), generates an error signal for the next comparison.
+Then the 1 bit stream is used by a Capture Channel in order to count the number of pulses for a certain period, decimating a 1-bit high frequency signal into a lower bitrate but having more bit-depth.

-Inexplicably, although PDM ADCs using counters are trivial for a MCU, DACs using PDM aren't as frequently implemented via hardware inside a MCU due to the lack of simple peripherals that yield to a high rate bitstream, because of that, programmers must rely to the less efficient PWM technique.
+Inexplicably, although PDM ADCs using counters are trivial for a MCU, DACs using PDM aren't as frequently implemented by any hardware inside a MCU due to the lack of simple peripherals that yield to a high rate bitstream, because of that, programmers must rely to the less efficient PWM technique.

 [Delta Sigma Modulation at Wikipedia](https://en.wikipedia.org/wiki/Delta-sigma_modulation)

-Here I leverage the capability of the PIOC preripheral in a CH32X035 by creating a moderate high frequency bitstream of 1.371MHz
+Here I leverage the capability of the PIOC preripheral in a CH32X035 by creating a moderately high frequency bitstream of 1.371MHz
 (48/35) that can be utilized to create a 12 bit signal of a relatively yet useful low sample rate.

-Of course, because de PDM algorythm is so simple (comprised of just adders-substractors and shadow registers), if such device could be implemented via hardware, then the bit stream generated would be clocked at 1 cycle of the main processor.
+Of course, because de PDM algorythm is so simple (comprised of just adders-substractors and shadow registers), if such device could be implemented via hardware, then the bit stream generated would be clocked at every one cycle of the main processor.
 Here in this code, the PDM is clocked out every 35 mcu cycles.
 The master clock in the CH32X035 is of 48Mhz.

 ### The PDM algorythm